BEng (Hons) Electrical and Electronic Engineering

 - FBISE grade 12 or equivalent – 70%

-- Curriculum Russian/Kazakhstan (Attestat) with minimum grade of 5 + IELTS 6.0
+- Russian/Kazakhstan (Attestat) - Grades of 5 in every subject + IELTS 6.0

 - Compulsory subjects to include Mathematics, Physics and English.